 • Exploring a range of materials, techniques and processes.

 • Recording ideas and observations and reflecting critically on progress.

 • Presenting a meaningful response from your research.

 The 15-hour practical examination will take place in the second year as part of the Externally Set Assignment.

 Most students will have a GCSE pass (A*-C) in Art and/or Design.
 It is essential to have a passion for the subject and a willingness to work hard.
 A personal approach is encouraged throughout the course and it is expected that students will work in their own time to develop their projects independently.

-Recently the work of two students was among that of a small number of young artists selected for the Royal Academy on-line exhibition.
+Last year a Fine Arts student was among a small number of young artists selected for the Royal Academy Student Summer Exhibition.

 Hampstead Fine Arts College is one of the foremost Arts colleges in London. learn more about us, our staff and where our students fit in.